mlcommons/algorithmic-efficiency/RULES.md

 ### Scoring

 Submissions will be scored based on their required training time to reach the target performance of each workload.
-The target performance can be the same as the loss but might also be a different workload-specific metric such as the accuracy or BLEU score.
+The target performance metric can be the same as the loss function but might also be a different workload-specific metric such as the accuracy or BLEU score.
 The training time includes compilation times for computation graphs and ops that could happen just-in-time during training; all our benchmarks should be fast enough to compile so as not to dramatically impact overall performance.
 The overall ranking is then determined by summarizing the performances across all [workloads](#workloads), both public and held-out, using [performance profiles](http://www.argmin.net/2018/03/26/performance-profiles/), as explained below.

 #### Competition hardware